Jay-Z singles discography

 After he became the president of Def Jam Recordings, Jay-Z released a new album in late 2006 titled Kingdom Come.
 It spawned the top 10 single "Show Me What You Got", but its other singles were not as successful and some did not even chart.
-He later collaborated with T.I. on the top 5 and Grammy winning single "Swagga like Us".
+He later collaborated with T.I. on the single "Swagga like Us".
 In 2009, he released The Blueprint 3, which included his first chart-topping single "Empire State of Mind".
 The singles from the album went on to win several Grammys and peaked high on the charts as well.
 His 2011 collaborative album with Kanye West, Watch the Throne spawned the hit singles "H•A•M", "Otis", "Gotta Have It", and "Niggas in Paris"; the latter peaked at number 5 on the Hot 100 and sold 5 million units, becoming one of the biggest hits in both rappers' careers.
 His twelfth studio album Magna Carta Holy Grail was not promoted by any singles.
 In 2017, he released his thirteenth studio album, 4:44.
 The album's title track, as well as "The Story of O.J.", both charted in the top 40 on the Hot 100, despite the latter not being released as a single.